sifrr/sifrr/README.md

 Approximately amounts to ~90% of total worldwide browser usage.

-To support mini browsers (opera mini, uc browser etc.), You can use sifrr-seo to provide server side rendering.
+To support mini browsers (opera mini, uc browser etc.), You can use sifrr-ssr to provide server side rendering.

 ## Contributors